 - Date: –

 8. Name of Expenses: –

-In these columns, we have to make the separate column for each separate expenses.
+In these columns, we have to make a separate column for each separate expense.

 We have taken the same example as above and solved it in columnar format.